 Her passion for environmental education began during Carlene’s childhood while growing up in rural Massachusetts.
 She learned her first lessons in plant and animal identification and respect for nature while hiking through the forests and gardening with her father.
 Swimming in nearby lakes, ice skating, and picking berries with her mother taught her a deep awareness of the ever changing environment.
 Carlene is now grateful that she can provide opportunities for her own children to really develop a deep connection to the earth by prioritizing outdoor time and modeling respect for nature.

-Carlene’s hobbies include hiking throughout the varied landscapes of the west, camping with family, visiting the beaches of the CA coast and photographing the beautiful nature adventures she has with her three children and husband.
+Carlene’s hobbies include hiking throughout the varied landscapes of the west, camping with family, visiting the beaches of the CA coast.

 - -Environmental Education 20 hour Cornell University course, 2018

 - -Forest Kindergarten Teacher Certification from Cedar Song Nature School, Vashon Island, WA – 2018

 - -Certificate in Child Development from City College of San Francisco, CA., 2004

 - -B.S. in Environmental Science from Muhlenberg College in Allentown, PA., 2002